 - (b) In developing the contractual obligations, the office must consider requiring the individual to: Obtain a Washington state residency teacher certificate; teach in a subject or geographic endorsement shortage area, as defined by the professional educator standards board; and commit to teach for five school years in an approved education program with a need for a teacher with such an endorsement at the time of hire. - (c) In developing the conditional grant award amounts, the office must consider whether the individual is: Enrolled in a public or private institution of higher education, a resident, in a baccalaureate or postbaccalaureate program, or in an alternative route teacher certification program.
 In addition, the award amounts must not result in a reduction of the individual's federal or state grant aid, including Pell grants, state need grants, college bound scholarships, or opportunity scholarships. - (d) In developing the repayment requirements for a conditional grant that is converted into a loan, the terms and conditions of the loan must follow the interest rate and repayment terms of the federal direct subsidized loan program.
-In addition, the office must consider the following repayment schedule: - (i) For less than one school year of teaching completed, the loan obligation is eighty-five percent of the conditional grant the student received, plus interest and an equalization fee; - (ii) For less than two school years of teaching completed, the loan obligation is seventy percent of the conditional grant the student received, plus interest and an equalization fee; - (iii) For less than three school years of teaching completed, the loan obligation is fifty-five percent of the conditional grant the student received, plus interest and an equalization fee; and - (iv) For less than four school years of teaching completed, the loan obligation is forty percent of the conditional grant the student received, plus interest and an equalization fee. - (5) By November 1, 2018, and November 1, 2020, the office shall submit reports, in accordance with RCW 43.01.036, to the appropriate committees of the legislature that recommend whether the teacher
+In addition, the office must consider the following repayment schedule: - (i) For less than one school year of teaching completed, the loan obligation is eighty-five percent of the conditional grant the student received, plus interest and an equalization fee; - (ii) For less than two school years of teaching completed, the loan obligation is seventy percent of the conditional grant the student received, plus interest and an equalization fee; - (iii) For less than three school years of teaching completed, the loan obligation is fifty-five percent of the conditional grant the student received, plus interest and an equalization fee; and - (iv) For less than four school years of teaching completed, the loan obligation is forty percent of the conditional grant the student received, plus interest and an equalization fee. - (5) By November 1, 2018, and November 1, 2020, the office shall submit reports, in accordance with RCW 43.01.036, to the appropriate committees of the legislature that recommend whether the teacher shortage conditional grant program under this section should be continued, modified, or terminated, and that include information

-- shortage conditional grant program under this section should be continued, modified, or terminated, and that include information about the recipients of the grants under this program)) To qualify for the program an applicant must: - 5 (a) Be accepted into, and maintain enrollment in, a Washington 6 professional educator standards board-approved teacher preparation 7 program leading to a residency teacher certificate; and - 8 (b) Intend to pursue a residency teacher certificate with an 9 endorsement in a shortage area. - 10 (3) Participants are eligible to receive a teacher shortage 11 conditional scholarship for up to four years, or the credit or clock 12 hour equivalent of four years. - NEW SECTION.
+- 1 about the recipients of the grants under this program)) To qualify 2 for the program an applicant must: - 3 (a) Be accepted into, and maintain enrollment in, a Washington 4 professional educator standards board-approved teacher preparation 5 program leading to an initial teacher certificate; and - 6 (b) Intend to pursue an initial teacher certificate with an endorsement in a shortage area. - 8 (3) Participants are eligible to receive a teacher shortage 9 conditional scholarship for up to four academic years. - NEW SECTION.
 Sec.
-211. A new section is added to chapter 28B.102 RCW to read as follows: - 15 ALTERNATIVE ROUTE CONDITIONAL SCHOLARSHIP PROGRAM.
-(1) The 16 alternative route conditional scholarship program is created.
-The 17 purpose of the program is to encourage persons to become teachers 18 through alternative route teacher certification programs by providing 19 financial aid and to retain these teachers in shortage areas. - (2) To qualify for the program an applicant must:
+212. A new section is added to chapter 28B.102 RCW to read as follows: - ALTERNATIVE ROUTE CONDITIONAL SCHOLARSHIP PROGRAM.
+(1) The alternative route conditional scholarship program is created.
+The purpose of the program is to encourage persons to become teachers through alternative route teacher certification programs by providing financial aid and to retain these teachers in shortage areas. - (2) To qualify for the program an applicant must: